 - Rent Raises – Landlords may raise the rent on the properties, so long as they give a 30-day notice.
 Rent control is illegal in Washington state which means landlords can raise the rent as much as they deem appropriate as long as tenants are given the proper notice.

 - Evictions – Landlords may file for eviction so long as they give tenants a three-day notice to pay or move out.
 There are different types of eviction notices, but overall the notice must be served in the proper way and the tenant must comply.

 - Access to Unit – Landlords have the right to access the unit at any reasonable time, so long as they give proper notice of two days.
 Remember, landlords cannot enter a tenant’s unit without consent – except in the case of emergencies.

-- Abandoned Property – Landlords can dispose of items in an abandoned property so long as they give proper notice of seven days.
-Landlords can claim abandonment when the tenant leaves for a long period of time and does not pay rent – landlords are allowed to enter the unit and remove tenant’s belongings.
+- Abandoned Property – Landlords can dispose of items in an abandoned property as long as they give proper notice of seven days.
+Landlords can claim abandonment when the tenant leaves for a long period of time and does not pay rent – landlords are allowed to enter the unit and remove the tenant’s belongings.

 How Long Does a Landlord Have to Make Repairs in Washington State?